wsanguinetti2/Learning-Lab-Git-Bash/README.md

 16)Find out how to delete your remote second branch and run the command.

 17)use git log to see the history of your first branch.
+Press q to exit.

-18)Create a new branch off of your first branch of the form firstname-lastname-3.
+18)Create a new branch off of your first branch of the form firstname-lastname-3 and switch to it.

 19)Open "Lyrics" and remove the lyrics to "Never Gunna Give You Up".